Understanding Feline Social Structures

 If squabbles persist—fear not!
 There’s no shame in seeking counsel from the wise: professional behaviorists or vets.
 Sometimes, a neutral party can spot issues that aren’t apparent to us mere mortals.
 They can offer strategies tailored to your royal court’s unique needs.

 The goal is a harmonious household, where every cat feels secure and valued.
-It is not about establishing a hierarchy but creating an environment of mutual respect and contented co-existence.
+It isn’t about establishing a hierarchy but creating an environment of mutual respect and contented co-existence.
 When managed with a sprinkle of savvy, a multi-cat home can be a joyful jamboree of purrs and playfulness, rather than a feline feud.